 A simple, yet often missed security step, is whitelisting approved sites.
 By whitelisting applications on your POS, you are ensuring that only those required to run your system safely and effectively are active.
 Those that are not essential to the functionality of your POS should not be whitelisted (ex. web browsers and email).
 This prevents attackers from exploiting these vulnerable applications which could potentially give them access to your system.

-Download the Cybersecurity Guide for the Hospitality Industries to get more insights and tips into securing your organization from cyber attacks.
+Download our Cybersecurity Guide for the Hospitality Industries to get more insights and tips into securing your organization from cyber attacks.

 We all know it’s best practice to use complex, phrase-based passwords.
 Adding another form of authentication to the user authentication process will help prevent bad actors from fully gaining access via illicitly obtained user credentials.